KarunKarguz/edge-infer-gateway/docs/ARCHITECTURE.md

 # edge-infer-gateway Architecture

 This document captures the layout of the project, how the runtime is structured, and how to extend it for new models or deployment environments.
+For the full end-to-end system (sensor connectors, agent framework, action dispatch) see `docs/SYSTEM_DESIGN.md`.

 ## Layout Overview